Home > Netherlands > Amsterdam > International French School Amsterdam

 Sports facilities at the school

-We use a combination of our own school facilities and external sport facilities to achieve our sports program.
+We use a combination of our own school facilities and external sport facilities to achieve our sports programme.
+As mentioned above, we have a motor skills room on the primary campus, and a gym on the secondary campus.

 Qualities and characteristics best defining the school